-- Statisticians should take a long look at geostatisitcal tools.
+- Statisticians should take a long look at geostatistical tools.

 - Transportation planners now have access to gvSIG Roads.

-NavTable is a top-notch plugin to install in your gvSIG Desktop.
-It has shades of ArcMap’s Data Driven Pages and QGIS Atlas because you can navigate through each table’s records one-by-one.
+NavTable is a top-notch plugin to install as part of your gvSIG Desktop.
+It has shades of ArcMap’s Data-Driven Pages and QGIS Atlas because you can navigate through each table’s records one by one.

 The dynamic view is a refreshing way to explore data like a TV remote control.
 Flip through your records as if you have the power to turn channels with your thumb.

 On top of that, fields are shown in a vertical style that makes it easier for you to understand.

 The only downfall was that this plugin install slowed gvSIG.
 Despite the kinks that need to be ironed out, overall NavTable is a neat idea.

 gvNIX is a tool that generates web services from Java code in minutes.
 It’s multi-platform and can be used in Linux, Mac, and Windows.
 Users can interact with attribute information on a map with concurrency control.
 You can generate reports with gvNIX.
 It has a responsive UI with HTML5 and CSS3 structure.